Singularities of moduli of curves with a universal root: The -locus

 \begin{rmk} An element $\msf a\in G(\Gamma_0)$ could be seen as living on stratum $\s_{(\Gamma_0,M)}$.
 We observe that if $(\Gamma_0,M)\to(\Gamma_1,M_1)$ is a contraction, then $\msf a$ lies in $G(\Gamma_1)$ by the natural injection.
 Thus every automorphism living on $\s_{(\Gamma_0,M)}$ lives on all the closure $\overline\s_{(\Gamma_0,M)}$. \end{rmk}

-If a ghost automorphism is junior, it carries a non-canonical singularity which spread all over the closure of the stratum where the automorphism lives.
-This unformal statement justifies the following definition.
+If a ghost automorphism is junior, it carries a non-canonical singularity that spreads all over the closure of the stratum where the automorphism lives.
+This informal statement justifies the following definition.

 \begin{defin} The age of a stratum $\s_{(\Gamma_0,M)}$ is the minimum age of a ghost automorphism $\msf a$ in $G(\Gamma_0)$.
 As in the case of group age, the age of an automorphism depends on the primitive root chosen, but the stratum age does not. \end{defin}